 Graphic Technology, Inc. 10 Amp capacity solid state timer.
 This came in with an 8X10 Durst that I purchased from a Printing firm.
 It works, and even though there is an abbreviated instruction sheet that pulls out from the base, it is still difficult to operate.
 It has injputs at the rear for exposure probes; perhaps an exposure probe is required for operation.
 The % and density functions are very promising; perhaps this could work as a drydown timer with the % function.
 The manufacturer exists.
 I found them on the web at GRAPHIC TECHNOLOGY, INC., but I did not contact them.
 I will price the timer cheaply and let you do the research.
 I might be interested in purchasing a probe and instruction manual for this timer. $50.

-Lektra TM-8 1500W capacity solid state timer, .1 second to 111 seconds, outlets for enlarger, safelight and foot pedal or remote controls, solid state, with indesctuctible stamped feet on the bottom and back sides and with keyholes on back side, you may stand it upright or lay it down on its back or wall mount it, Mint-, $225.
-SOLD
+Lektra TM-8 1500W capacity timer, .1 second to 111 seconds, outlets for enlarger, safelight and foot pedal or remote controls, with indestructible stamped feet on the bottom and back sides and with keyholes on back side, you may stand it upright or lay it down on its back or wall mount it, Ex+, $225.

 Spiratone Darkroom Director instruction book copy, $20

 Creative Phototronics CP Timer, digital, solid state, for enlarging and processing, 9 programmable steps, 1000W capacity, programmable audible beeps.
 This is the one I use.
 With instructions. $150

 Creative Phototronics power supply, not working, for parts, $10.
 I never had one of these timers go bad.
 I shipped one out to a maverick "self-proclaimed electrician" who managed to ruin this one somehow.